 Once you’ve completed your keyword research, added title tags and meta descriptions to all the pages of your website, made sure all of your images have ALT tags and created a sitemap, you’ve done all that you can do to optimize your online presence, right?

 - Social media accounts Many social media platforms are highly ranked by Google.
-Your Facebook fan page, Twitter account, LinkedIn profile and Google+ account are likely to be found on Page 1.
+Your Facebook Business Page, Twitter account, LinkedIn Profile, and Google My Business listing are likely to be found on Page 1 of search results.
 Individuals who have profiles on sites like About.Me, BrandYourself and SlideShare will probably see those profiles listed on Page 1 as well.
 (High-ranking social media profiles is another reason why it’s important to complete all social media bios and description fields, including the use of relevant keywords.)

-- Location-based check-in & review listings FourSquare, Yelp and UrbanSpoon are 3 popular location-based check-in and review apps that have web-based profiles that are ranked high by Google.
-It’s also important to claim and build out these profiles from a reputation management standpoint as well since customers may be checking in, uploading photos and leaving comments and questions without you needing to have first set up a business profile.
+- Industry-specific review sites Popular sites like TripAdvisor for travel, and Angie’s List and HomeAdvisor for contractors and repairmen are examples of industry-specific sites that are well-known by the masses and highly-ranked by Google, where your business can claim their presence.
+It’s also important to claim and build out these profiles from a reputation management standpoint as well since customers may be leaving reviews, uploading photos, and leaving comments and questions without you needing to have first set up a business profile.

-- Local directories These vary by business type, and the easiest way to know which – if any – local directories are highly ranked would be to perform an industry search yourself.
+- Local directories These vary by business type, and the easiest way to know which – if any – local directories are highly ranked would be to perform a few searches yourself.
 For example, a Google search for “Memphis Commercial Printers” demonstrates that the Commercial Appeal newspaper has a business directory list for commercial printers that appears on Page 1, Spot 2, and that YellowPages has a business category listing for commercial printers that appears in Spot 4.

 This 5-pronged approach to SEO (your website plus the 4 optimization tasks listed above) will provide you and your small business a solid strategy to position yourself well in the online marketplace.